Tropical Vegan Recipes: Fresh & Flavorful Plant-Based Dishes Inspired by Hawaii

 What Are Tropical Recipes?

 This tropical recipe round-up is my own personal interpretation of island ingredients and flavors.
 The recipes you'll find here don't subscribe to a specific cultural heritage.
 Instead, they exemplify how Hawaiian fruits, veggies, roots, and nuts can be used in a wide variety of unexpected ways.
-In order to honor the beauty of these ingredients, many of the dishes are raw or mostly raw.
+In order to honor the beauty of these ingredients, I try to treat them as simply as possible.
+Many of the dishes are raw or mostly raw.

 All of these tropical recipes are entirely plant-based.
 Most are also gluten-free, many are grain-free, and all have plenty of ideas for customization.
 Although the majority of these tropical vegan recipes are decidedly on the healthier side, you'll also find some cocktails and treats.

 This Rainbow Vegan Citrusy Slaw exemplifies how I approach tropical food.
-You won't find any white wilted cabbage or heavy mayo dressing in this slaw; instead, I've taken the idea of a slaw and re-imagined it with a rainbow of fresh veggies and a bright citrus dressing.
+You won't find white wilted cabbage or heavy mayo dressing in this slaw; instead, I've taken the idea of a slaw and re-imagined it with colorful fresh veggies and a bright citrus dressing.

 My Favorite Hawaiian Flavors

 The farmers' markets on Kaua'i are amazing.
-We go at least once a week and often several times.
-This is a typical farmers market haul: kale, cucumbers, numerous types of avocados, papayas, assorted citrus, ginger, and turmeric.
+We go at least once a week.
+This is a typical farmers market haul for us: kale, cucumbers, numerous types of avocados, papayas, assorted citrus, ginger, and turmeric.

 My Favorite Hawaiian Ingredients